swift-nav/piksi_tools/HOWTO.md

 We build and distribute binary releases of the console for OS X and Windows. pyinstaller does not cross-compile binaries, so you'll have to build the binary on the target system.
+There is no bootstrapping script for windows installation of the tools and its dependencies.
+You will need to install NSIS for creating the setup executable, Cygwin for bash shell scripting ablility, and the Python(X,Y) distribution with the ETS and PySerial Module extras for Python and console dependencies.

-The steps are roughly:
+The steps to build the console are roughly:

 ```shell
 # Check out the repository and the current release tag